Skip to main content

 }

-A sales team at a CRM company configures social-mentions to monitor mentions of their top three competitors.
-When the signal detects a negative sentiment spike around a competitor (complaints about downtime, pricing changes, or missing features), the team receives a webhook and routes the lead to a dedicated “displacement” sequence in their outreach tool.
-The result: outreach that feels timely and empathetic rather than opportunistic.
+A sales team at a CRM company configures social-mentions to track mentions of their top three competitors.
+When the signal detects a negative sentiment spike around one of them (complaints about downtime, pricing changes, or missing features), the team receives a webhook and routes the lead to a dedicated displacement sequence in their outreach tool.
+The outreach arrives while the frustration is fresh, which is a different conversation from any cold pitch.

 Signal 2: Social Reactions